20 Best Day Hikes in Australia

 Image thanks to Cairns to Cape

 There are a large range of walk options in the Cape Tribulation - Daintree National Park area, from beach walks to rainforest walks.
 The most extreme is Mt.
-Sorrow, which gives bush walkers spectacular views of the upland rainforest.
+Sorrow, which gives bush walkers spectacular views of the Daintree rainforest coastline and the Great Barrier Reef in the distance.
 This was another place named by Captain Cook who seemed to have a penchant for depressing names (Cape Tribulation, Mount Sorrow, etc) after he almost sunk by hitting a reef and putting a big hole in his boat.

 Distance: 7 km return